qpsolvers/qpbenchmark/README.md

 ## Citation

-To cite this benchmark in your scientific works, follow the ``Cite this repository`` button on GitHub (top-right of the [repository page](https://github.com/qpsolvers/qpsolvers_benchmark/)).
+To cite this benchmark in your scientific works, click the ``Cite this repository`` button at the top-right corner of the [repository page](https://github.com/qpsolvers/qpbenchmark/) on GitHub.

 ## See also